pantheon-systems/documentation/source/docs/articles/sites/code/redirect-incoming-requests.md

 Finally, as settings.php or wp-config.php is parsed very early in the bootstrap process, redirects like this are "cheap", meaning low overhead.
 If you use a 301 redirect, Varnish will cache it as well!

-**Note:** Automatic resolution of domains is not supported.
+**Note**: Automatic resolution of domains is not supported.
 For each domain that you want to resolve to Pantheon, a hostname with a matching record must be added to an environment on the  [Pantheon site's dashboard](/docs/articles/going-live).

 ## Redirect to a Common Domain